ujjwalnamdev/Amazon_Data_Analysis/readme.md

 The project showcases practical skills in:

 - Python
+- Pandas
-- SQL
+- NumPy
 - Data Visualization
 - Business Analytics
-- Dashboard Development
 - Insight Generation

-making it a strong portfolio project for Data Analytics and Data Science roles.
+making it a strong portfolio project for Data Analytics and Initial Machine Learning roles.